 I am perfectly happy with good bread, delicious cheese and a bottle of wine.
 Seriously.
 That is a meal for me!

 But I will never turn down olives or tapenade.

 I could have just sat chatting with friends, munching on appetizers, and drinking wine all afternoon.
 But there was so much more, and I had to try it all.

 Everything was so fresh.
 If you saw the Viking crew loading fresh produce, meats, and other foods on the ship when we were at port, you would know how important it is to Viking that their guests are happy.
 We were so appreciative!

 The Niçoise salad was fabulous.

 You really have to try a little bit of everything.
-The flavors of French food just can’t compare, and Viking does it so well.
+The flavors of French food just can’t compare, and the Viking Rhone River cruise does it so well.

 And always, ALWAYS save room for dessert.
 By the way, these macarons were available every afternoon along with cappuccino, coffee or tea.
 Every afternoon.
 So good.

 What dessert does your heart desire?
 I think they had just about anything you could want.

 As much as I wanted to try it all, I just couldn’t.